pauldmccarthy/fsleyes/userdoc/customising.rst

 =============

+:ref:`Label <overlays_label>` overlays are coloured according to a lookup table, which is distinct from a :ref:`colour map
+<customising_colour_maps>`.
+The :ref:`lookup table panel
+<overlays_the_lookup_table_panel>` allows you to create your own lookup
+tables, and load a lookup table from a file.

-FSLeyes manages lookup tables for :ref:`overlays_label` overlays in a very similar manner as for :ref:`colour maps <customising_colour_maps>`.
-The :ref:`lookup table panel <overlays_the_lookup_table_panel>` allows you to create your own lookup tables, and load a lookup table from a file.
+FSLeyes manages lookup tables for label overlays in a very similar manner as for colour maps.
 A FSLeyes lookup table file has a name that ends in ``.lut``, and defines a lookup table which may be used to display images wherein each voxel has a discrete integer label.
 The lookup table file defines a name and a colour for each of the possible voxel values in such an image.

-Each line in a ``.lut`` file must specify the label value, RGB colour, and associated name.
+Each line in a ``.lut`` file must specify a label value, RGB colour, and associated name.
 The first column (where columns are space-separated) defines the label value, the second to fourth columns specify the RGB values, and all remaining columns give the label name.
 For example::